4 Amazing Seafood Places in South Carolina | Alina Andras | NewsBreak Original

-If you live in South Carolina and you love trying new restaurants from time to time, here is a list of four amazing seafood places in South Carolina that are well-known for serving absolutely delicious food, every day of the week.
+If you live in South Carolina and you like trying new restaurants from time to time, here is a list of four amazing seafood spots in South Carolina that are well-known for serving absolutely delicious food, every day of the week.

 4 Amazing Seafood Places in South Carolina